-Clean-up (destroy)
+Clean-up (destroy

-To ensure proper clean-up you should use the destroy method returned by draggy().
+.
 This will help avoid memory leaks and other potential issues.

 ts